 Current Installations for

-The Torpedo Factory Art Center presents the work of artists Edgar Endress and Marly McFly for our Winter Seasonal Art Installations.
-The Winter Seasonal Art Installations exhibition was curated by Jaynelle C. Hazard, who is the Director of Exhibitions at the Workhouse Art Center.
-The seasonal art installations are done to activate public space for visitors with site-specific and immersive public art.
+The Torpedo Factory Art Center presents the work of artists Lynda Andrews-Barry and Liliane Blom for our 2019 Spring Seasonal Art Installations.
+The Spring Seasonal Art Installations exhibition was curated by Anne Burton, who is the Gallery Director at the BlackRock Center for the Arts in Germantown, MD.
+The goal of the seasonal art installations is to activate public space for visitors with site-specific and immersive public art.
 We rotate exhibitions throughout the year to keep the artwork fresh and constantly evolving.

 About the Curator

 Anne Burton is a curator, exhibit designer and graphic designer.
 She is currently the Gallery Director at BlackRock Center for the Arts in Germantown, MD and was previously the Exhibitions Coordinator at VisArts in Rockville, MD.
 Burton has more than 20 years of experience in exhibit design and graphic design, including nine years working in-house for Special Olympics at their international headquarters.
 For more than 10 years she taught design courses as an adjunct at area colleges, including the Corcoran College of Art + Design, American University, and Montgomery College.
 Burton completed the graduate program at The Basel School of Design in Basel, Switzerland and earned her BFA at Trinity College in Washington, DC.

 For future art opportunities, please visit torpedofactory.org/artopps or subscribe to our mailing list.